-I’ve tried various planners using different formats.
-Some have been too bulky to carry with me and, therefore, not optimal to use for notes on the go.
+I’ve tried various planners using different formats, and some have just been too bulky to carry with me.
+And, therefore, not great to use for taking notes on the go.
 The Full Focus Planner has the perfect format.
-It has a lay-flat back that makes the pages lay flat and easy for you to add your notes, not having pages turn while you write.
+It has a lay-flat back that makes the pages lay flat and smooth for you to add your notes, not having pages turn while you write.
 It’s one of those little things which shows how well thought out the planner is.

-The next thing you’ll find, which I really like, is an entire page for each of your 10 goals.
-These pages help you clarify why the goal is important for you to reach, which immediate next steps of action you can take to get the ball rolling and last what your reward for reaching your goal will be.
+The next thing you’ll find, which I really like, is an entire page for each of your ten goals.
+These pages help you clarify why the goal is essential for you to reach, which immediate next steps of action you can take to get the ball rolling, and last, what your reward for reaching your goal will be.
 Another thing I like about these goal detail pages is that they help you focus your goals in 10 different domains of your life, making it easy to see if your goals are too career-focused instead of mixing it up a bit.

 To me, the daily pages in the Full Focus Planner have everything you need.
-They have all your daily activities easy to comprehend at a glans including your task list, daily schedule and the three most important tasks of the day that will get you closer to reaching your quarterly goals.
+They have all your daily activities easy to comprehend at a glans, including your daily task list and schedule and the three most important tasks of the day that will get you closer to reaching your quarterly goals.

 Half of the daily pages spread is for notes.
 I use that page for setting my daily intentions and as my journal reflecting on each day before I go to bed.

-One thing I’ve added to my planner is daily scores, which, at the end of the week when added up, gives me a nice overview of how my week has been.
+One thing I’ve added to my planner is daily scores, which, at the end of the week when added up, gives me an excellent overview of how my week has been.
 Doing this gives me a clear indication of how the week has been.
-Sometimes we have a tendency to give too much focus to the bad days but by scoring each day and adding them up every week has surprised me at times on a positive note and therefore not letting one bad day during the week get too much focus as I do my weekly review.
+Sometimes we have a tendency to give too much focus to the bad days, but by scoring each day and adding them up every week has surprised me at times on a positive note and therefore not letting one bad day during the week get too much focus as I do my weekly review.